Last modified: 2020-08-06 | Approximate reading time 4 mins

 However, some experts have reservations about this method for very obvious reasons.
-This is because as the number of square feet increase, the cost of materials will in turn decrease.
-With this method, it is difficult to know if the amount calculated is realistic in relation to the scale of the task itself.
+This is because as the number of square feet increases, the cost of materials will in turn decrease.
+With this method, it is difficult to know if the amount calculated is realistic concerning the scale of the task itself.

 It seems this method may be insufficient but is nevertheless useful to obtain an approximation of the costs generated by the project.
-Indeed, this leaves little room for taking the particulars of each renovation project into consideration, as unexpected events may occur along the way.
+Indeed, this leaves little room for considering the particulars of each renovation project, as unexpected events may occur along the way.

 The full-cost method takes into account the different professional trades which will be necessary for the realization of your home renovation project as well as the materials needed (taking into account the materials as a part of the work).
-In order to accurately establish the total cost of the renovation project, it is necessary to do business with a professional estimator.
+To accurately establish the total cost of the renovation project, it is necessary to do business with a professional estimator.